DemocracyEarth/community./Student Ambassador Program.md

 **Week 6 | Decentralized ID**

-Introduction to the main challenge of the crypto ecossystem: building a truly decentralized ID system.
-We also share DEF views on the matter and parallel developments from other organizations.
+Introduction to the main challenge of the crypto ecossystem: building a truly decentralized sovereign identity system.
+We also share Democracy.Earth views along with parallel developments among partners and other organizations.
 🌿 _**Challenge**_:	Find a faculty sponsor.
 Engage a teacher who might be interested in helping your activities and could be of support.

 **Week 7 | Blockchain governance**

-Deepening the concepts learned on Week 2, and an overview of the governance issues in the current scenario.
+Deepening the concepts of incorruptibility, increased participation and represenation behind the technology mechanics learned during Week 2, with an overview of current governance issues on the _Land_ and in the _Cloud_.
-🌿 _**Challenge**_: Redact article to be published in a university newspaper or another publication.
+🌿 _**Challenge**_: author or redact an article to be published in a university newspaper or another online publication including [university blogs](https://virginiapolitics.org/interviews/2018/3/26/interview-16-pia-mancini) or [Hacktivism](https://medium.com/@DemocracyEarth) on Medium.

 **Week 8  | Operating in a network**

-Orientation for how to join and participate in the network, how to keep Foundation updated on events and how to ask for help.
+Orientation for how to create, join and participate in the network, how to keep the Foundation updated on events and how to ask for help.
 🌿 _**Challenge**_: Organize a meetup.